gmrammohan15/EVA4/S15-FinalAssignment-MaskDepth/README.md

 Thought process: \
 VGG models are very heavy(~ 130 M params), so no plans to use this provided the constraints we have. \

-Deecided to play around and use UNet architecture for this purpose. \
+Decided to play around and use UNet architecture for this purpose which worked well. \

 Model details:\
 Model params:17,269,121 \
 Params size (MB): 65.88 \
-Estimated Total Size (MB): 301.75 \
+Estimated Total Size (MB): 301.75

 https://github.com/gmrammohan15/EVA4/blob/master/S15-FinalAssignment-MaskDepth/models/unet.py

 ## Loss function:
-### Dice Coefficient:
+### Sigmoid + Dice Coefficient/IoU:
-The applications using UNet typically uses Dice coefficient  loss function.This would not solve our problem.\
+The applications using UNet typically uses Dice coefficient loss function \
-Tried using this loss function.It was not able to detect the edges properly.However it will cover and mask the foreground object.Edges are not taken care here \
+Tried using this loss function.It was not able to detect the edges properly.However it will cover and mask the foreground object.Edges are not taken care here

 ### Sigmoid + absolute difference
 abs_diff = torch.abs(target - pred) \